-- Deploy the instrument at a fixed site at a regular interval, e.g., weekly, bi-weekly, or monthly. - Record the date, location, weather conditions, tide, time of deployment, and initials on the calibration log, and note any extra samples taken. - Leave the instrument that was deployed the prior week in place inside the PVC tube while suspending the freshly calibrated instrument at the same depth, adjacent to the old one.
-Allow both instruments to take at least one simultaneous reading in order to compare the data from the two instruments.
-This comparison is used during QA/QC process to ensure both instruments were taking accurate measurements - Use a YSI, Hydrolab, or similar instrument with a display unit to take an additional simultaneous reading.
-The real-time display makes it possible to note any sudden fluctuations or trends in the water quality parameters. - At exact time of sample reading, take a grab sample using an Alpha bottle suspended at the same depth as the sondes.
+- Deploy the instrument at a fixed site at a regular interval, e.g., weekly, bi-weekly, or monthly. - Record the date, time of deployment, and initials on the corresponding calibration log, and note any extra samples taken.
+Fill out the header information on the deployment site's corresponding Continuous Monitoring Field Data Sheet (Figure 4). - Leave the old 6600 or EXO sonde in place inside the PVC tube or crabpot-like structure while suspending the freshly calibrated 6600 or EXO sonde at the same depth, adjacent to the old one.
+Allow both instruments to take at least one simultaneous reading at a sonde-data-storage 15-minute interval in order to compare the data from the two instruments.
+This comparison is used during QA/QC process to ensure both instruments were taking accurate measurements.
+It is encouraged to leave the instruments in place for a second overlapping simultaneous reading at the next sonde-data-storage 15-minute interval. - Use a YSI, Hydrolab, or similar instrument with a display unit to take an additional simultaneous reading.
+These readings are recorded on the calibration log and field data sheet.
+The real-time display makes it possible to note any sudden fluctuations or trends in the water quality parameters. - At exact time of sample reading, take a grab sample using an Alpha bottle or sampling hose with a pump attached suspended at the same depth as the sondes.